Minarose/PiP/README.md

 <sup>3</sup>Department of Physiology, University of Toronto, Toronto, ON, Canada

 ## **Overview**
-PiP is a toolbox for the identfication of network hubs in a data driven manner via probabilitically sampled randomized network node attacks and percolation-based collapse analysis.
-To establish the validity and biological relevance of this approach, we apply PiP to magnetoencephalography (MEG) data to localize language network hubs in a pediatric cohort performing an expressive language task.
+PiP (Participation in Percolation) is a toolbox for identifying network hubs using a data-driven approach based on probabilistically sampled node attacks and percolation-based collapse analysis.

+To validate the method and demonstrate its biological relevance, we apply PiP to magnetoencephalography (MEG) data collected during an expressive language task in a pediatric cohort, localizing functionally relevant language network hubs.

-This repository accompanies the following study:
+This repository accompanies the study:

 > **"Participation in Percolation:
 A Data-Driven Measure of Network Hubs in Functional Brain Networks"**